ahlwong/dakota-cassandra/README.md

 user.email; // returns 'dakota@dakota.dakota'

 user.password = 'dak';
-user.validate(); // returns { password: ['Password must contain atleast one character and one number.', 'PAssword must be more than 6 characters long', ... ], ... } if validation errors
+user.validate(); // returns { password: ['Password must contain at least one character and one number.', 'Password must be more than 6 characters long', ... ], ... } if validation errors

 user.save(function(err) {
   if (err) {